Red River Valley (1997 film)

 Red River Valley (红河谷 (Hóng hégǔ)) is a 1997 film directed by Feng Xiaoning about the British expedition to Tibet, starring Paul Kersey and Ning Jing.
 It was also released under the title A Tale of the Sacred Mountain.
 A book by Peter Fleming, Ian Fleming's brother, is credited in the movie.
 In 1961, Fleming published Bayonets to Lhasa: The First Full Account of the British Invasion of Tibet in 1904.

 The film won numerous prizes at China's three main award ceremonies: Huabiao, Golden Rooster and Hundred Flowers.

 The film's production was part of an official Chinese government effort - also reflected in the national curriculum - to incorporate the expedition to Tibet into the story of the century of humiliation narrative that China suffered at the hands of Western and Japanese invaders and commercial interests.
+Red River Valley was met with a lukewarm reception from audiences and was largely disregarded by the Western academic community, which perceived the film as being "biased toward promoting the Chinese government's policies".